rheiland/PhysiCell_Studio_edu/README.md

 ~/PhysiCell_Studio.app/Contents/MacOS$ ./PhysiCell_Studio
 ```

+## Linux installation
+In the instruction below, we assume, you have your local libraries installed at `~/.local/lib/` and your  local binaries are at `~/.local/bin/`.
+Please adjust the commands if necessary.

+1. Use the first option (Model Builder/Studio from https://github.com/PhysiCell-Tools/PhysiCell-model-builder/releases) to download Studio into `~/.local/lib/`.
+    and navigate with `cd` into this directory.
+2. tar -xzvf PhysiCell-model-builder-2.10.1.tar.gz  # decompress the tar.gz file.
+3. ln -s PhysiCell-model-builder-2.10.1/ PhysiCell-model-builder  # symbolically link the current version to a generic name.
+4. cd ../bin  # navigate into your local binary folder.
+5. echo "python3 $HOME/.local/lib/PhysiCell-model-builder/bin/pmb.py --studio" > PhysiCell\_Studio  # write the PhysiCell executable file.
+6. chmod 775 PhysiCell\_Studio  # make the file executable.

+Now you should be able to start `PhysiCell\_Studio` from everywhere in the command line, by just typing `PhysiCell\_Studio`

 # Getting Started

 NOTE: if you do not use the menu `File -> Save as`, the .xml file that was loaded will be over-written when you run a simulation.

 ## Template model: default params

 When the Studio displays, it will load the "template" sample model's parameters by default.
 And it will select `template[.exe]` as the executable in the `Run` tab.
-(Note that the "Config" path in the `Run` tab will be different for Windows and Mac).
+(Note, that the "Config" path in the `Run` tab will be different for Windows and Mac).
 But the first tab displayed is the `Config Basics` which defines the model's spatial domain, the simulation's Max Time, and various other high-level parameters, including how often output files are saved for plotting (`Save data(intervals)`).

 ![](images/studio_template_config.PNG)